dober-man/GoodWAFSec/docs/module1/lab1/lab1.rst

 - Create a transparent rapid deployment policy.

-- Enable applicaiton security logging profile.
+- Enable application security logging profile.

 - Validate that both the policy and logging profile are working.

-- Review the auto-detection of the web server capabilities (i.e. Apache, jQuery).
+- Review the auto-detection of the web server capabilities (i.e. Apache, IIS, MySQL etc).

 - Estimated time for completion: **30** **minutes**.

 This lab will demonstrate how to create and build a transparent security policy.

+#.
+From the jumpbox, launch Chrome, click the BIG-IP bookmark and login to TMUI. admin/f5DEMOs4u!

 Please ensure that two virtual servers are configured before you begin:

 - ``webgoat.f5demo.com_https_vs``